Download our FREE smartphone app today!

 Teaching Sequence in Computing:

-In computing, like in all other subjects, we recognize the importance of the methods we choose to use in enabling pupils to know more, understand more and remember more.
+In computing, like in all other subjects, we recognise the importance of the methods we choose to use in enabling pupils to know more, understand more and remember more.
 In computing, we place an emphasis on understanding the vocabulary used and the process needed to complete tasks.

 For more detail see progression in teaching and learning tab and the progression of skills tab below.